-- AccountManagerOperation.java: This interface provides declares the method signatures defined in the AccountManager interface in the Bank.idl file. - AccountManagerPOA.java: POA servant code (implementation base code) for the AccountManager object implementation on the server side. - AccountManagerPOATie.java: Class used to implement the AccountManager object on the server side using the tie mechanism, described in "Using the tie mechanism." - AccountOperations.java: This interface provides declares the method signatures defined in the Account interface in the Bank.idl file - Account POA. java: POA servant code (implementation base code) for the Account object implementation on the server side. - Account POATie. java: Class used to implement the Account object on the server side using the tie mechanism, described in "Using the tie mechanism."
+- AccountManagerOperation.java: This interface provides the method signatures defined in the AccountManager interface in Bank.idl. - AccountManagerPOA.java: POA servant code (implementation base code) for the AccountManager object implementation on the server side. - AccountManagerPOATie.java: Class used to implement the AccountManager object on the server side using the tie mechanism, described in "Using the tie mechanism". - AccountOperations.java: This interface provides the method signatures defined in the Account interface in the Bank.idl file - Account POA. java: POA servant code (implementation base code) for the Account object implementation on the server side. - AccountPOATie.java: Class used to implement the Account object on the server side using the tie mechanism, described in "Using the tie mechanism".